amortimer20/sehs-io/src/pages/c-sharp-fundamentals/activities/3-4-foreach.md

 ### Tips, Tricks, and Reflection

-- Foreach loops can also iterate through characters of a string in a very intuitive way.
-We'll play around with this idea shortly.
+- A foreach loop can also be used to iterate through each character in a string, making it easy to process text one character at a time.
+We’ll explore this concept soon.